Riverbond Accessibility Report

 Similar Games With More Accessibility Features for Audio

-If you want to play Riverbond, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:
+If you want to play Riverbond, but it doesn't offer the Audio accessibility features you require, this similar game extends the Audio accessibility:

-Riverbond has no accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
-The following games are similar to Riverbond, but offer accessibility features for Communication:
+We haven’t documented any accessibility features for Communication in Riverbond which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+The following games are similar to Riverbond, and offer accessibility features for Communication: